Concordium/concordium-node/concordium-consensus/tools/database-exporter/README.md

 After upgrading to `database-exporter` shipped with `concordium-node` >4.3.0, use the `--chunksize` option to every invocation of `database-exporter export`, as it is required.
-A good first choice of the `--chunksize` argument is 1000, which exports block files no larger than 3 GiB each (at the current mainnet block size of 3 MiB).
+A good first choice of the `--chunksize` argument is 10000, which is close to the number of blocks produced on the mainnet daily.
+At the current mainnet maximum block size of 3 MiB, the resulting block files will not exceed 30 GiB in size.